Klabava

 Klabava is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 500 inhabitants.

+Etymology

+The village was named after the Klabava River.

 Geography

 Klabava is located about 4 km west of Rokycany and 11 km east of Plzeň.
 It lies in the Švihov Highlands.
 The highest point is at 413 m above sea level.
 The municipality is situated on the right bank of the Klabava River and on the shore of the Klabava Reservoir, built on the river.
 However, the reservoir is located completely outside the municipal territory.

 History

 The document relating Klabava to the year 1368 is a forgery from the 15th century.
 The first trustworthy written mention of Klabava is in a deed of King Wenceslaus IV from 1401, when the village was owned by the monastery in Rokycany.
 From the 17th century until 1926, iron ore was mined near Klabava and there was an ironworks in the village.